 Some Kites I Only Slightly Remember

 I got my first kites in the 1980s as a young kid.
 Single line, generally bright plastic, cheap line, and easily broken.
 I remember flying the old Gayla Bat and Sky Eyes.
 I remember going to the old K-Mart and looking through their stock.
 I remember getting a winder, it was a bright red handle and yellow spool with a crankshaft, with a locking clip that clicked when winding up and could be pressed with my thumb to release the line.
-I remember a few times flying them with my brothers, my friends, or sometimes with my Dad, but almost always I ended up flying alone.
+I used that winder for a couple years, until several of the metal parts were bent from stress and the plastic wheel had started to wear down from rubbing.
+I remember a few times flying those kites with my brothers, my friends, or sometimes with my Dad, but almost always I ended up flying alone.

 I know I had two different plastic dual line kites, but none of them individually really stood out to me by name.
 I recall one had a tie-die look, I seem to remember the other was mostly white.
 Someone with a good memory or catalog of the cheap kites in 1985-1987 could probably help me identify them, but I don’t feel the need.

 I had two places I could fly.
 There was a weed-covered field just down the road, about a 1000 foot / 250 meter walk from the front door over to the field.
-In theory it was going to be where a JC Penny’s store was going to be built, but it remained vacant my entire childhood.
+I had always heard of it as the Penny’s field.
+In theory it was going to be where a mall, but the mall development fell through in the 1970s, only the JC Penny’s store was built and was open, the field remained a vacant lot my entire childhood.
 There was also the high school field a half mile away, easily reached with a walk or bike back in the era of free-range kids.
-Basically the choice was weeds (which also served as a launching stand) or clear grass.
+Basically the choice was weeds (which also served as a launching stand) or clear grass on the schoolyard.

-I’d walk over to the field and set up the kite.
-I’d stand the kite up on some weeds, or maybe a baseball stop if it was the right direction, and walk back over to the handles.
+I’d typically walk over to the field and set up the kite.
+I’d stand the kite up on some weeds, or maybe a baseball stop if I was at the school and it was the right direction, and walk back over to the handles.
 If I was lucky the kite would stay standing, upright, if I was unlucky I’d need another walk back over to the kite.
 This was in the years before kite standoffs, which solved most of the problem.
 I’d eventually get the kite up in the air, and fly figure 8’s and boxes for an hour or two between school getting out and dinner time.
+It was the 80’s and as kids we were basically unsupervised until 6.
 I remember a few times I was up flying in the field when my dad got off work, he would see it and walk out to me in the field instead of going straight home.

 The other thing I remember about these old, plastic kites is they kept breaking on hard crashes and lines were annoying when tangled.
 Sometimes they would come unglued from the spars after a hard crash, other times the stuff — I don’t know if it was a square tube of plastic or fiberglass, would break and the entire kite needed to be thrown out.
 They were pretty cheap, and I don’t think my mom minded the rate I was going through them, since it was clear I was out using them with actual outdoor use rather than getting dust or abusing them.